-Global Course Connections “connects” a course offered an Alliance campus in one country to a course offered on an Alliance campus in another country, providing the courses with an authentic multicultural/multinational dimension they would not otherwise have.
-Globally connected courses need not be from the same discipline; what matters is that they provide different perspectives on one or more aspects of a theme present in both courses.
+Global Course Connections “connects” a course offered on an Alliance campus in one country to a course offered on an Alliance campus in another country, providing the courses with an authentic international dimension they would not otherwise have.
+Globally connected courses need not be the same course or even from the same discipline; what matters is that the courses provide different national/cultural perspectives on one or more themes present in both courses.
 Planned classroom interactions as well as the unplanned, informal exchanges that occur make a difference in how students think about parts of the world that are very different from their own and about which they know little.
 This can be especially powerful when it leads to insights that challenge student misperceptions.

 For more information, contact Simon Gray, GLCA Program Officer for the Global Liberal Arts Alliance.